Ab initio modeling of nonequilibrium dynamics in superconducting detectors and qubits: Model formulation

-In Eqs. \eqref{eq:qp-dist} and \eqref{eq:ph-dist}, the quasiparticle and phonon interaction probabilities are described by the Eliashberg spectral function $\alpha^2 F(\Omega)$ and the phonon density of states $F(\Omega)$.
+In Eqs. \eqref{eq:qp-dist} and \eqref{eq:ph-dist}, the quasiparticle and phonon interaction probabilities are determined by the Eliashberg spectral function $\alpha^2 F(\Omega)$ and the phonon density of states $F(\Omega)$.
 In general, $\alpha^2F(\Omega)$ and $F(\Omega)$ can be obtained experimentally through electron-tunneling and inelastic neutron-scattering measurements, respectively.
-However, with DFPT, we can computationally obtain these quantities \textit{ab initio} for a wide range of conventional superconductors including superconducting alloys and anisotropic materials \cite{Lucrezi2024, FERREIRA2024101547}, circumventing the need for experimental data.
-In Fig. \ref{fig:DFT}b, we display the calculated acoustic phonon dispersion for the $\delta$-NbN phase within the harmonic approximation and experimental data obtained via neutron scattering for $\delta$-NbN$_{0.93}$, as reported in Ref. \cite{christensen1979phonon}.
+However, with DFPT, we can computationally obtain these quantities \textit{ab initio} for a wide range of conventional superconductors, including superconducting alloys and anisotropic materials \cite{Lucrezi2024, FERREIRA2024101547}, circumventing the need for experimental data.
+As we show in Fig. \ref{fig:high-level}e, in our model, we combine DFPT calculations with Eqs. \eqref{eq:qp-dist} and \eqref{eq:ph-dist} to model the nonequilibrium quasiparticle and phonon dynamics.
+In Fig. \ref{fig:DFT}b, we display the calculated acoustic phonon dispersion for the $\delta$-NbN phase within the harmonic approximation and experimental data obtained via neutron scattering for $\delta$-NbN$_{0.93}$ \cite{christensen1979phonon}.
 Notably, the agreement is strong for the acoustic branches, which exhibit the strongest electron-phonon coupling, underscoring the validity of our theoretical approach.
 Details of the DFPT calculations are contained in the Appendix.
+We also include DFPT-calculated $\alpha^2F(\Omega)$ and $F(\Omega)$ for Al, Nb, TiN, Pb, and Ta in Fig. \ref{fig:DFT}c-g.